ravelonanosy/mini-projet-docker/README.md

 application files:
 - docker-compose.yml: to launch the application
 - docker-compose-registry.yml : to launch private registry application
-- Dockerfile: the file that will be used to build the API image
+- simple_api/Dockerfile: the file that will be used to build the API image
-- requirements.txt: contains all the packages to be installed to run the application
+- simple_api/requirements.txt: contains all the packages to be installed to run the application
-- student_age.json: contain student name with age on JSON format
+- simple_api/student_age.json: contain student name with age on JSON format
-- student_age.py: contains the source code of the API in python
+- simple_api/student_age.py: contains the source code of the API in python
-- index.php: PHP  page where end-user will be connected to interact with the service to - list students with age.
+- website/index.php: PHP  page where end-user will be connected to interact with the service to - list students with age.